the Yes project

 There were many refusals, but each time someone agreed, an awkward beginning metamorphosed into something unexpected and joyful.
 Depending on the time of day, the process needs 10-14 minutes.
 We told stories, jokes, shared worries and aspirations.
 Over one hundred people generously participated.
 Their outstretched arms form a trace of our connection as a community of "yes".
 It made my summer.

 This is my third project where I combine the medium of photography with social and collaborative actions.
-The installation photographs are from an installation at the Trustman Art Gallery n Boston, where the project had its public debut.
+The installation views were taken at the Trustman Art Gallery at Simmons University, where the project was first shown.
+They will be on exhibit February 12 - March 18th, 2019 at the Garner Center of New England School of Photography.